xawiers/gitlab-ci-pipeline-php/README.md

-Gitlab CI runner for PHP applications
+Gitlab CI pipeline for PHP applications
 ========================
 > Docker image with everything you'll need to build and test PHP applications on Gitlab Continous Integration